Changelog

 - Throw a

-exception instead of a Java error when trying to multiply a text with a negative number
+panic exception instead of a Java error when trying to multiply a text with a negative number

 - In debug mode, add a newline before displaying the variables.